 If your student doesn’t know where to start their search, our article Help Me Choose a Horn might prove useful.

 If practical, accompany your student to a reputable shop to try multiple horns.
 If you or your student are self-isolating for health reasons, you can always Zoom in to an instrument trial at our shop.
-Alternatively, Houghton Horns offers a 14-day trial period on instrument purchases, so you should be able to find a time to listen to your student’s new horn.
+Alternatively, Houghton Horns offers a 15-day return period on instrument purchases, so you should be able to find a time to listen to your student’s new horn.

 Have your student warm up on their current equipment before trying new horns.